cwestwater/cwestwater.github.io/_posts/2019-09-23-vSphereDSC-Part-2.md

 title: "vSphere DSC - Part 2"
 date: 2019-09-23
 category: [VMware]
 excerpt: "This is Part 2 of a series on vSphere DSC.
-We will cover a simple vSphere DSC example"
+We will cover a simple ESXi Host DSC example"
 ---
 ## Introduction